Supported GPS Devices

-Canmore GT-730FL/S - Recently (Dec '09) I've been playing with this GPS+Logger from Canmore.
+Canmore GT-730FL/S - I've played some with this GPS+Logger from Canmore.
 In this device you've got a GPS that speaks NMEA 0183 at standard 4800 baud and shows up as a standard com port on your PC.
 In addition to serving as a GPS receiver it will also log your track.
 It's looks like a slightly overgrown memory stick being about the same length and width as a memory stick but about two memory sticks in thickness.
 Using the supplied software you can examine your route on Google maps, and export the logged tracks in several formats including GPX, KML, KMZ, and NMEA.
 It contains it's own rechargeable battery which is advertised to be capable of powering the unit for 18 hours.
 It's a nifty little GPS and logger and, at about $50, the price is right.

 Unsupported GPS DevicesNavigon 2090S - Following a recent inquiry regarding the possibility of using the Navigon 2090S GPS with CQ/X I contacted Navigon support to find out if there is a way to configure that unit to output NMEA sentences.
 Unfortunately the answer was no and I assume that the answer is the same for other Navigon models.

 Copyright: C.W.
 Sanders, NO5W